 - Ring up sales; make change; and balance the drawer.

-- Clear and clean tables and trays, as needed; restock food and supplies.
+- Clear and clean tables as needed; restock food and supplies.

 - Perform duties related to opening or closing of Café.